COVID-19 Vaccines for Children Under 5

-- The Illinois Department of Healthcare and Family Services (HFS) provided notice on Monday, March 16th to expand telehealth services
+- The Illinois Department of Healthcare and Family Services (HFS) provided notice on March 16, 2020 to expand telehealth services.

-- On Thursday, March 19th, HFS submitted an 1135 waiver to the federal government to expand coverage - including telehealth using non HIPPA approved venues
+- March 19, 2020, HFS submitted an 1135 waiver to the federal government to expand coverage - including telehealth using non HIPPA approved venues.

 - HFS has information on billing and coding for telehealth services for Medicaid.